isomerpages/ncss-ssi/_cet/Higher Diploma in Social Service.md

 Course fees for the programme have to be paid upon acceptance of the offer letter within the timeline provided in the ofter letter.

-Learners must achieve at least 75% attendance per module and be certified competent in all the assessment components in order to be eligible for SkillsFuture Singapore (SSG) funding.
+Learners must achieve at least 75% attendance per module and be certified competent in all the assessment components in order to be eligible for [SkillsFuture Singapore (SSG) funding](https://www.ssi.gov.sg/training/funding-information/skillsfuture-singapore-funding/){:target="_blank"} .
 Learners or their sponsoring organisations will have to pay the full course fees in the event that the learners fail to meet the attendance/ assessment requirements and/or any other terms and conditions for SSG funding eligibility.
 Please refer to this [link](https://www.ssg.gov.sg/programmes-and-initiatives/training-grants/self-sponsored-training-for-individuals.html){:target="_blank"}  for more information on the SSG funding eligibility requirement.

 *Please note that course fees are subjected to changes.

-### Application Guidelines
+## Application Guidelines

 Applicants to download and upload the completed [Application Form](/files/Files%20for%20Learners/SSI%20HDSS%20Application%20Form%20(Feb-Mar%202023).pdf){:target="_blank"}, with all relevant supporting documents via the [Registration Portal](https://iltms.ssi.gov.sg/registration/#/Course?coursecode=SCET21-2){:target="_blank"}  between 15 Feb - 29 Mar 2022.